rommedahl/markdown-cv/index.md

 ## Experience

+`2022`
+**Data Scientist**, *CRM and Analytics, Åhléns*, Stockholm, Sweden.
+Main responsible for promotion modelling to evaluate effect on sales.
+Developed a model to predict underperforming items so the business early can take action to improve sales.
+Built a plattform to sell insights to suppliers that also became an appreciated tool in-house.

 `2021`
 **Data Scientist**, *Product Analytics, Trustly Group*, Stockholm, Sweden.
 Employed in the Product Analytics team to develop metrics, frameworks and tools for customer analysis.